microsoft/MicroHack/03-Azure/01-03-Infrastructure/06_Migration_Datacenter_Modernization/walkthrough/challenge-2/solution.md

 ### **Task 3: Deploy the Azure Migrate Appliance**

+> [!IMPORTANT]
+> Please make sure to run the following commands inside of the virtual machine you created for the mirgration appliance

 Open Microsoft Edge on the Windows Server 2019 system and navigate and login to the [Azure Portal](https://portal.azure.com).

 ![image](./img/AzMigApp7.png)